-- We continue to look for opportunities to increase our agency mortgage bond exposure.
-We remain underweight Treasury bonds, especially at the very short end of the curve, and overweight high-grade spread product.
+- Agency mortgage bonds provide a stable source of income for the portfolio.
+We continue to look for opportunities to increase our agency mortgage bond exposure.
+We remain underweight Treasury bonds, especially at the very short end of the curve and remain overweight high-grade spread product.
 We are committed to seek stable income at the best available price.

-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through Dec.
+31, 2013.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.